-A tip when disassembling anything is to make photos when stuff is still in place, so you know what goes where during the reassembling phase.
+A tip when disassembling anything is to take photos when stuff is still in place, so you know what goes where during the reassembling phase.

-I also keep small plastic containers ready so as not to loose any tiny screws, bolt, and what else.
+I also keep small plastic containers ready so as not to lose any tiny screws, bolts, and what else.
 The brake arms alone consisted of about 60 pieces.
-The majority of these parts are very unique to the set, and you don’t want to loose a single item.
+The majority of these parts are very unique to the set, and you don’t want to lose a single item.

 Step 2 Cleaning cantilever brake parts